CODAIT/pardata/.github/pull_request_template.md

 - Does this pull request close an issue?
 We encourage you to open an issue first if this pull request (PR) is not a minor change.
   - [ ] No
+    - [ ] The change in this pull request is minor.
   - [ ] Yes
     - Close #{issue_number}